manhhungking/Predict-house-price/README.md

 ### Step 2: Select features
 Features we gonna use are 'total_site_area', 'property_name', 'number_of_bedrooms', 'city', 'district', 'price_unit'
 ### Step 3: Clean NULL data
-In this step, we delete rows that have "NA" value or white space like this ' '
+In this step, we delete rows that have "NA" value or white space.
 ### Step 4: Preprocessing price_unit, total_site_area, property_name, number_of_bedrooms and location(district + city)
 #### For price_unit:
 Because there are many units, we convert them to the same unit as "Triệu/tháng" but not to keep it.